B. B. Gabor: History

-He released his self-titled debut album in 1980 on Anthem Records, with the singles "Nyet Nyet Soviet (Soviet Jewellery)", "Metropolitan Life" and "Consumer".
+He signed as a writer with ATV Music (Publishing).
+They had him record his self-titled debut album in 1980 and then licensed it to Anthem Records who subsequently release it.
+If featured the singles "Nyet Nyet Soviet (Soviet Jewellery)", "Metropolitan Life" and "Consumer".
 He toured across Canada, appeared at the Heatwave festival in August, was nominated for a Juno Award, and won the U-Know for best male vocalist.
-He released a follow-up album, Girls of the Future, in 1981, although it was not as successful.
+He released a follow-up album(again ATV/Anthem), Girls of the Future, in 1981, although it was not as successful.

 After a few years without a new album, Anthem dropped Gabor from its roster.
 He subsequently moved to Vancouver, British Columbia (estranging himself from his wife and son in the process), where he attempted to revive his career by working with producer Todd Rundgren, at Rundgren's compound in Woodstock, New York in 1985.
 These sessions, however, did not result in a new album, and he eventually moved back to Toronto.

 On January 17, 1990, Gabor's body was found by police at his Toronto apartment.
 His death was ruled a suicide reportedly by hanging.

 Both of his Anthem albums were re-released on a single CD by the Canadian record label Pacemaker Entertainment in 2001.
-While Ralph Alfonso was helping Pacemaker with the CD, he asked Gabor's widow if she knew what had happened with the Rundgren sessions, and she brought out some cassettes which were only marked "Produced by Todd Rundgren."
+While Ralph Alfonso was helping Pacemaker with the CD, he asked Gabor's widow if she knew what had happened with the Rundgren sessions; she brought out some cassettes which were only marked "Produced by Todd Rundgren."
 Alfonso mastered the instrumental "Celtic Cross" directly from one of these cassettes and included it on the 2002 compilation CD Driving in the Rain:3 AM - Songs to Get Lost With on his Bongo Beat label.
 In the liner notes, he notes that the song might not actually be a Rundgren production.

+In 2022, "Nyet Nyet Soviet (Soviet Jewellery)" was used in the TV series Summit '72, about the 1972 Canada Russia hockey series.